Internal links are the glue that connect your domain's pages together.

 You can read more about the benefits of internal links at our blog, here: 7 Benefits of Internal Linking in SEO.

 Because of their value, it’s important to aim for an error-free internal link structure; but at the enterprise level, this can be easier said than done.

 Unlike with external links, your internal linking strategy is within your control, but there are still many challenges to internal linking.

 This post will teach you the most common issues with internal links (and how to fix them!) so you can receive the most value from your links.

 We’ve separated this into levels, so you can know which errors to prioritize first.

 The most common (and the most detrimental) mistakes deal with technical issues and implementation.

-This includes things like broken links, redirect chains, or orphaned pages (i.e. pages that receive no internal links, and so are isolated from the rest of the site).
+This includes things like broken links, redirect chains, or orphaned pages (i.e. a page that has no internal links pointing to it, and so it isolated from the rest of the site).

-Orphaned pages can be the most frustrating because Google may not even index it!
+Orphaned pages can be the most frustrating because Google may not even index them!